infn-bari-school/docker-tutorial/docs/compose/concepts.md

 ### Dependencies

-Some applications need a dependency chain between services, so that some services get loaded before (and unloaded after) other ones.
+Applications often have dependencies between services, requiring some to start before others.

-The dependencies chain can be defined inside the Docker Compose file by using the `depends_on` keyword.
+Docker Compose uses the `depends_on` keyword to define these dependencies.

-Considering the above example, we would like to start the grafana service after the influxdb service.
+For instance, we can configure Grafana to start only after InfluxDB is running.

 The Docker Compose file becomes: